lilii4k/benchmark-mlx-vs-non-mlx/README.md

 **Add a new model provider:**
 1. Configure provider in `application.yml`
-2. Add new test action in `BenchmarkAgent.kt`
+2. Update the `runCompleteBenchmark` action to test the new provider
-3. Update `ModelType` enum in `BenchmarkResults.kt`
+3. Update `AggregatedBenchmarkResult` to track additional models

 **Add custom metrics:**
-1. Extend `TestResult` data class with new fields
+1. Extend `IterationData` data class with new fields
-2. Calculate metrics in test actions
+2. Calculate metrics in `runCompleteBenchmark` loop
-3. Update `compareResults()` to include new metrics
+3. Update `printFinalSummary()` to display new metrics

 **Change output format:**
-1. Modify `compareResults()` to output JSON, CSV, or HTML
+1. Modify `printFinalSummary()` to output JSON, CSV, or HTML
+2. Or return `AggregatedBenchmarkResult` for programmatic access
-2. Use Spring profiles for format selection
+3. Use Spring profiles for format selection

 ## Troubleshooting